Social Security Disability (SSDI & SSI) for Lyme Disease

 Can You Get Disability for Lyme Disease?

-• Section 1.00 (Musculoskeletal System): May be met if you have significant limitations in your ability to walk or use your arms.
+• If you have significant limitations in your ability to walk or use your arms, you might meet a listing in Section 1.00 for musculoskeletal system disorders.

-• Section 12.00 (Mental Disorders): May be met if you have one of the cognitive problems or anxiety that can be caused by Lyme disease.
+• If you have one of the cognitive or mood problems that can be caused by Lyme disease, you might meet a listing in Section 12.00 for mental disorders.

 Your Physical RFC